-The Corporation's priority for 2014 is focused on completing the construction of its RDM Project and achieving commercial gold production.
+The Corporation's priority for the last quarter of 2014 and the first quarter of 2015 is focused on completing the construction and installation of the final process and control systems of its process plant at the RDM Project that management believe will enable full capacity gold production.
+In addition, MRDM is proceeding with obtaining operating License and assessing temporary reduction in levels of mining and processing activities at MRDM for the next several months due to the availability of water.
+The Corporation will continue to pursue strategic alternatives, including possible sale or financial restructuring.
 While the Corporation also plans on advancing the permitting process with the regulatory bodies for its Rovina Valley Project, it will do so at a very conservative pace depending on the level of financing that is available to the Corporation.
 All environmental base line work and social programs will also continue on both the RDM and Rovina Valley Projects.
-Achievement of these objectives remains dependent on the Corporation's ability to access necessary financing, as required.
+Achievement of these objectives remain dependent on the Corporation's ability to access necessary financing, as required.
 The Corporation continues to operate as prudently as possible with an emphasis on cost containment.